The Credentialing Office is open:

 - Appointment is required.
 Timely arrival is expected.

-- Employee MUST bring valid forms of IDs (refer to I-9 Requirements/ ID Section of web page).
+- Employee MUST bring two (2) valid government-issued forms of identification, one must be a picture ID.
+Foreign-born employees must present proof of Working Authorization (refer to I-9 Requirements/ID section of the web page).

 - Following the first visit, the employee will wait to pass background checks.

-- AS is required to monitor the AS Portal for background status constantly.
+- The Authorized Signer (AS) is required to monitor the AS Portal for background status constantly.

-- After both CHRC & STA backgrounds have cleared, the AS will be notified via the portal.
+- After both the Criminal History Records Check and Security Threat Assessment have cleared, the AS will be notified via the portal.

-- The employee will have 30-days to move on to the Second visit after their background has cleared.
+- The employee will have 30 days after their background has cleared to move on to the second visit.
 If not, the badging process must be restarted.

-- The AS must book another appointment (Refer to the Appointments section).
+- The AS must book another appointment for the employee to receive his/her badge (refer to the Appointments section).

 STEP 3 – During Second Visit